Dame Katherine Grainger, DBE

-Six-times World Champion, Naomi Riches was part of the Great Britain Para-Rowing team for a decade and a key-driver in the development of the sport.
-Naomi competed in the mixed coxed fours, winning medals at national, world and Paralympic level during her time in the sport, including a bronze at the 2008 Beijing Paralympic Games and a gold at her home games in the London 2012.
+Six-time world champion Naomi Riches was part of the Great Britain para-rowing team for a decade and a key driver in the development of the sport.
+Naomi competed in the mixed coxed fours, winning medals at national, world and Paralympic level during her time in the sport, including a bronze at the Beijing 2008 Paralympic Games and a gold at her home games, London 2012.

 Born with a visual impairment, Naomi’s journey has not been without its challenges, but her ability to recognise the positives in the world around her and her determination to succeed serve as a true inspiration to empower young people to achieve their goals and dreams.